nf-31/recipeshare/README.md

 - Bruno API client

 ### Instructions
-To successfully run the project, a connection string toa SQL Server database must be added to the environment variables/appsettings.
+To successfully run the project, a connection string to a SQL Server database must be added to the environment variables/appsettings.
 On first run, the relevant migrations will run and the database will be seeded with mock data.
 The API can then be tested using the Bruno collection provided.

 Note: A client secret will be required to fetch a token from Auth0.
 The 'Fetch Token' request must be run before other requests can be run.